betalk22/Bett/README.md

 > "Problem-solving,inventing,hacking and coding is more of an adrenaline rush of endorphins rather than a feeling" -Walter O'Brien.

--I'm always trying to grow and learn somethingnew.
+- I'm always trying to grow and learn somethingnew.

 - ### What am focusing on;